 Application tips: ECS 3:

-- Policy and processes to minimise any risk of corruption, fraud, bribery or other financial impropriety by its responsible entities, employees, volunteers and third parties outside Australia;
+- Good governance and policies and processes to minimise any risk of corruption, fraud, bribery or other financial impropriety by its responsible entities, employees, volunteers and third parties outside Australia;

 - Evidence that that policy and process is being followed;

 - Covenants in agreements or arrangements with employees, volunteers and third parties outside Australia to comply with relevant parts of policy and process including the Conflicts of Interest Policy;

 - Broadened Conflicts of Interest Policy covering employees, volunteers and third parties outside Australia; and

 - The use of a Conflicts Register where conflicts are documented and manner of management of the conflict recorded.